Natalie Oca

-Natalie Rae Oca (born November 3, 2006) is a footballer who plays as a midfielder for the Loyola Marymount Lions.
+Natalie Rae Oca (born November 3, 2006) is a professional footballer who plays as a midfielder for the UC San Diego Tritons.
 Born in the United States, she represents the Philippines at international level.

 Early career

 Oca attended Pacifica High School in Garden Grove, California, where she played soccer.

 She has committed to the Loyola Marymount Lions.

 International career

 Oca plays for the Philippines women's national under-20 team.
 She is a midfielder and played in the 2024 AFC U-20 Women's Asian Cup qualifiers.

 After seeing her performance in U-20 tournaments, Oca received a call-up for the Philippines women's national team for the 2023 Southeast Asian Games.